 “Guadalcanal Diary generally got compared to REM back in the day, because they were also from Georgia and their guitars had a tendency to jangle.
-But their songs always felt more direct to me, less concerned with being Art, with melodies that tended to get stuck in your head for days afterward.
+But their songs always felt more direct to me, less concerned with being Art, more with melodies that tended to get stuck in your head for days afterward.
 Their first release, In The Shadow Of The Big Man, was jammed with such stuff.”
 (Philip Random)

-Jerry Harrison being the other guy from the Talking Heads (also the Modern Lovers, it’s worth noting), Worlds in Collision being one of those tracks that employs whatever means are necessary (including big mutant funk, Adrian Belew’s fully animalized guitar, even a little Adolph H railing on about blood and soil and whatever) to drive home its point.
+Jerry Harrison being the other guy from the Talking Heads (also the Modern Lovers), Worlds in Collision being one of those tracks that employs whatever means are necessary (including big mutant funk, Adrian Belew’s fully animalized guitar, even a little Adolph H railing on about blood and soil and whatever) to drive home its point.
 Which is yes, we’re in trouble, all of us, every living thing really, this Apocalypse being not a thing that’s coming but a thing that’s here, on top of us, all around us, even inside us, and it’s not going away, such is the wild, weird, stretched-out historical moment into which were born.
 Just don’t stop dancing.

 As debut albums go, the Violent Femmes gave us one of the all time best – teen angst cranked to eleven, nothing held back.
 But their second album Hallowed Ground was probably even better; certainly bigger, darker, more dangerous.
 Yeah, they were still all horned up, but now there was also the very real problem of apocalypse, which in the mid 1980s was never further off than the edge of town.
 Or were those just rain clouds?

 In which Cream, one of the key inventors of HEAVY, prove they can do dreamy acoustic every bit as well.
 “I always just assumed this was Donovan song, until one day I finally sat down and listened to all of Wheels of Fire, and what do you know?
 It’s Jack Bruce.
-A 1960s artifact either way, sounding damned important, revelatory even.
+A definitive 1960s artifact either way, sounding damned important, revelatory even.
 Not that I’ve ever actually cracked what it’s about.
-Change, I guess, seen with in psychedelic shades.
+Change, I guess, seen through psychedelic shades.
 And you’ve gotta love that cello.”
 (Philip Random)

 In which The Kinks, a little past their 1960s glory days, stretch out a bit and release one of the saddest songs known to man.
 “I remember hearing it on the radio as a kid and almost crying.
 And that was many years before I’d seen any number of friends (and friends of friends) throw everything they had into some kind of showbiz career, and not just for the art of it, but also the glory, the big dream of being loved by everyone everywhere forever.
 And none of them ever achieved it.
 Nobody ever does really.
 Because those famous folks you see everywhere all the time – they’re not even real, just hallucinations created by the hunger at the heart of the Spectacle.”
 (Philip Random)